-In \cite{refr:JMB}, we have given concept of the set marginal density as shown in Definition 3 and its generalized computing method as shown in Lemma 4.
-In this section, Propositions 2$-$5 provide the specified method to compute the set marginal density of the universal LMO density, GLMB density and some special cases of GLMB density including $\delta$-GLMB and M$\delta$-GLMB densities, respectively.
+In \cite{refr:JMB}, we have given concept of the set marginal density as shown in Definition 3 and its computing method for unlabeled RFSs as shown in Lemma 4.
+In this subsection, Propositions 2$-$5 provide the specified method to compute the set marginal density of the universal LMO density, GLMB density and some special cases of GLMB density including $\delta$-GLMB and M$\delta$-GLMB densities, respectively.
 The proofs of Propositions 2$-$5 are given in Appendices C$-$F.

 \begin{Def} Let $\Psi$ be an RFS.
-Then for any random finite subset of $\Psi$, denoted by $\Psi_1$, its multi-object density $f_{\Psi_1}(X)$, is called as set marginal density of $\Psi_1$ with respect to $\Psi$. \end{Def} \begin{Lem} Let $\Psi$ be an RFS.
-Then for any random finite subset of $\Psi$, denoted by $\Psi_1$, its set marginal density of $\Psi_1$ with respect to $\Psi$, denoted by $f_{\Psi_1}(X)$ can be derived by
+Then for any random finite subset of $\Psi$, denoted by $\Psi_1$, its multi-object density $\pi_{\Psi_1}(X)$, is defined as the set marginal density of $\Psi_1$ with respect to $\Psi$. \end{Def} \begin{Lem} Let $\Psi$ be an RFS on space $\mathbb{X}$.
+Then for any random finite subset of $\Psi$, denoted by $\Psi_1$, the set marginal density of $\Psi_1$ with respect to $\Psi$, denoted by $\pi_{\Psi_1}(X)$ can be derived by

 where ``$\delta/\delta X$'' denotes a set derivative. \end{Lem}